 The reason I chose to compare Internet Explorer and Safari was because they are defaults on Windows and Apple platforms respectively.
 If you purchase a Windows or Apple device, the web browser associated with it will be installed and ready to use right away.

 The distinction of an “alternative” browser is important, because it requires the user to seek out and download that browser.
 Some agency, an external or internal motivator, is required for an end user.
 Specifically, the end user will have to open up the default browser to download and install their preferred browser instead.
 I analyze the browser privacy policies from most secure to least secure.

+3. Results

 3.1 Survey Results

-Nearly.
+Nearly every user (97.29 percent) cited concerns that their Internet service providers (ISP), the government, or private enterprises (e.g., Facebook) were “spying” on their behavior online.
 That means more than half of respondents were afraid that each of the three main categories (“ISP,” “private enterprise,” and “government”) were violating their privacy.
 It’s relevant to note that “none” was not listed as an option; all respondents who said “none” or “don’t care” wrote the answer in.
 The same is true of “other,” which included “identity theft” and “employer.”
 However, there is a significant response towards a fear of privacy invasion when you compare the five none responses to over 150 for ISP, private enterprise, and government each.
 Because I allowed for multiple answers, there was overlap between them.
 Many users were afraid all three of the main categories were violating their privacy in some way.
 See figure 1.

-OnlyorConsidering some of the subreddits I submitted the survey to (namely “privacy” and “darknet”), this was a little shocking.
+Only 23.64 percent of respondents reported using Mozilla Firefox as their primary browser, with a shockingly low number of respondents reported using Tor (1.16 percent).
+Considering some of the subreddits I submitted the survey to (namely “privacy” and “darknet”), this was a little shocking.

 The vast majority of respondents (68.22 perfect) used Google Chrome, followed by Firefox at 23.64 percent, followed by Apple Safari at 4.65 percent.
 Google was the clear winner of the respondents’ browser preference.
 See figure 2.